 Over the years CT has published a considerable range of articles about technology and faith, usually authored by theologians or social commentators.
 CT’s new president has a strong background in technology and its new editor-in-chief has written frequently about science and faith issues.

-CT’s January issue includes a review of our Founding Member Joshua Swamidass’ book, The Genealogical Adam and Eve: The Surprising Science of Universal Ancestry.
+CT’s January issue includes a review of our Founding Expert Joshua Swamidass’ book, The Genealogical Adam and Eve: The Surprising Science of Universal Ancestry.
 Professor Swamidass is a computational biologist who works in AI-empowered medical research.

 One of our goals in developing a connection to CT has been to enhance its background knowledge around both AI technology and ethics.
 A recent article in CT on church design trends surfaced significant issues concerning surveillance technologies without any significant ethical, or even theological, reflection.
-Our Founding Member Michael Paulus pointed this out in a tweet, which was retweeted by CT and has been seen by more than 10,000 readers.
+Our Founding Expert Michael Paulus pointed this out in a tweet, which was retweeted by CT and has been seen by more than 10,000 readers.

 We’re currently working on other ideas with CT for accessing the deep knowledge and interests not only of our own expert community but people of faith working on all aspects of the AI challenge.
 We’d be delighted to do the same with journals reporting on other faith traditions.